LMSC-NTappy/nanodescript/README.md

  nanodescript path_to_gds_file/pattern.gds path_to_output_dir/descript_output
 ```

-This will read the `pattern.gds` file, look for nanoscribe print zones and stl files
+This will read the `pattern.gds` file, look for nanoscribe print zones and in the library, find associated
-(see search method below) in the library, create the `descript_output` directory
+stl files and slice them, create the `descript_output` directory if it does not exist already.
-if it does not already exist.
-Then, it will create a `<library>_job.gwl` file named after your library
-containing nanoscribe-ready code.
+Inside, it will create a `<library>_job.gwl` file named after your library containing nanoscribe-ready code.

 Then, you can open the library with DeScribe and generate the 3D preview to verify the output
 before running it.